prominenceai/deepstream-services-library/docs/overview.md

 Pipeline components are linked together using directional ["pads"](https://gstreamer.freedesktop.org/documentation/gstreamer/gstpad.html?gi-language=c) with a Source Pad from one component as the producer of data connected to the Sink Pad of the next component as the consumer.
 Data flowing over the component’s pads can be monitored, inspected and updated using a Pad-Probe with a specific Handler function.

 There are three Pad Probe Handlers that can be created and added to either a Sink or Source Pad of most Pipeline components excluding Sources, Taps and Secondary GIE's.
-1. New Buffer Timeout Pad Probe Handler - informs the client that a new buffer has not received within a specified time limit.
+1. New Buffer Timeout Pad Probe Handler - informs the client that a new buffer has not been received within a specified time limit.
 1. Pipeline Meter - measures the throughput for each source in the Pipeline.
 2. Object Detection Event Handler - manages a collection of [Triggers](/docs/api-ode-trigger.md) that invoke [Actions](/docs/api-ode-action.md) on the occurrence of specific frame and object metadata.
 3. Custom Handler- allows the client to install a callback with custom behavior.